tarwn/lessthandot-hugo/blogs/content/posts/2011-12-15-why-i-started-and-continue.md

   - Professional Development

 ---
 One of my good friends, Jason Strate ([Blog][1] | [Twitter][2]) has come up with a new meme topic that we can blog on each month.
 The topic revolves around [Social Networking each month][3].
 This month's topic is on blogging.
-The questions Jason asked us are, “Why did you start blogging and why do you currently blog?”
+The questions Jason asked us are, "Why did you start blogging and why do you currently blog?"

 **History**